awsdocs/amazon-cloudwatch-user-guide/doc_source/iam-identity-based-access-control-cw.md

 + Amazon SNS
 + Amazon SQS
 + Amazon SWF
++ X\-Ray, if you are using the ServiceLens feature

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.
 To ensure that those users can still use the CloudWatch console, also attach the `CloudWatchReadOnlyAccess` managed policy to the user, as described in [AWS Managed \(Predefined\) Policies for CloudWatch](#managed-policies-cloudwatch)\.